 Even getting a small backup is better than having nothing at all.

-Power Bank for iPhone X: What to Consider
+Power Bank for iPhone: What to Consider in 2020?

 However, due to the fact that electricity isn’t 100% efficient when charging your phone, keep in mind that you may need slightly more capacity to get the number of charges you want.

-iPhone X supports wireless and quick charging features, both of which are extremely useful on a day to day basis.
+All latest iPhone models support wireless and quick charging features, both of which are extremely useful on a day to day basis.
 While every power bank should include a standard USB port for connecting the USB-to-lightning cable that your phone comes with, many also support these advanced modes and you should check to see if your bank of choice has an upgraded model with one or both features.

 Form factor can be extremely important when purchasing a power bank.
 If you plan to leave it in your car, for the most part, you might not mind a heavy bank.
 However, if it’s going to travel with you, perhaps in a purse, airplane carry-on, or backpack, a slim and light model will be a much better choice.